 • Ensure all players have their individual equipment (ball, water, etc.)

-• Disinfect equipment after each use
+• Disinfect equipment between each practice or game

 • Masks are recommended for coaches while on the floor